nswarm/protox/README.md

 ## Templates

 Templates are rendered using [Handlebars](https://handlebarsjs.com/).
-Specifically idlx uses [handlebars-rust](https://github.com/sunng87/handlebars-rust) which supports the majority of handlebars functionality.
+Specifically protox uses [handlebars-rust](https://github.com/sunng87/handlebars-rust) which supports the majority of handlebars functionality.

 ### Setup

-idlx requires only a couple files. `file.hbs` is the root of all templates. `config.json` is how you configure the data available in the context when rendering templates.
+protox requires only a couple files. `file.hbs` is the root of all templates. `config.json` is how you configure the data available in the context when rendering templates.

-**Note:** You can quickly initialize a directory with default files using `idlx --init`.
+**Note:** You can quickly initialize a directory with default files using `protox --init`.

 Required:
 - config.json